Home

 Today's definition of guerilla tactics are to strike the market hard, strike fast, get in, and get out.
 And do not let your competition see you coming.

-The original term came from marketing author, Jay Conrad Levinson.
-It was the title and subject of a book he wrote in 1984.
 To summarize his concepts, this approach or marketing tactic focuses on low cost, and fast-to-market, promotions.
 These marketing campaigns are often highly successful when very specifically targeted.

 These marketing mix promotions require marketers with creativity and energy to break down the fairly large and comprehensive task of marketing, and building the right marketing mix, into smaller, more do-able pieces.